DAY 1: Arrival in Killarney

 24km • 6 - 8 hours • (↑) 675m

 This walk is a lovely way to finish your tour.
-Follow the Old Kenmare Road back into Esknamucky Glen where you may even spot some Irish Red Deer.
-From here continue past Torc Waterfall, Muckross Abbey and onwards into Killarney.
+Follow the quiet Old Kenmare Road up into the hills and then onwards into Esknamucky Glen, where you may even spot some Irish Red Deer.
+From here you will retrace your walk from Day 2 through the glen, past Torc Waterfall, Muckross Abbey and onwards into Killarney.

 DAY 10: Departure from Killarney